 You can see references to this legend everywhere, look at the mirrors of the cars on the road or in any parking lot and you will see the dreamcatchers hanging there, there are also beautiful tattoos designs and obviously they are present in different movies and tv serials.
 Legend or real magic?
 It is a beautiful part of the history but there is something else about the Dreamcatcher that you do not know.

-The DreamTimer is presented in our network as a stopwatch 24 hours based = 3 * 8.
-It measures time availables in different competitions among the dreamers.
+The DreamTimer is presented in our network as a stopwatch 24 minutes based.
+It measures time in 24 minutes intervals.

 One little indian, two little indian, three little indian, and so on... this just got started...